 Securing Justice for Hardworking People and Families Since 1959

 Negligence can sometimes be reasonable cause for a lawsuit if a bucket truck is improperly maintained or safety standards are not adhered to and someone sustains injury or death.
 All South Carolina employers and businesses are required to prevent employees from being harmed, even in risky occupations.
-Additionally, the companies that manufacture bucket trucks are legally required to ensure their machines are free from defect.
-And yet, sometimes workers suffer injury or death.

 At the Louthian Law Firm, we have practiced personal injury law for over 55 years and have won significant damages for seriously injured victims of on-the-job accidents.
 And because we know injured workers’ wallets are often stretched thin, we always offer free, confidential consultations to potential clients.
 To speak with an experienced South Carolina bucket truck accident attorney today, call us toll free at (803) 454-1200, or fill out our convenient online case evaluation form.
 Louthian Law Firm.
 Seeking truth.
 Securing justice.